The Exceptionalism Bug

 The Bug’s Promises are Lies

 To someone who gets their reason for being from outside of work, the infected seem stiff and overly concerned with detail.
-The bug usually produces better results, but the uninfected can ask: “who cares?”.
-Unless you’re working in a fulfilling field where you have direct impact on people’s lives good enough is probably as much as should be done.
+The bug can produce better results, but the uninfected can ask: “who cares?”.
+Unless you’re working in a fulfilling field where you have direct impact on people’s lives, good enough is probably as much as should be done.
 There’s no guarantee others will agree on your conception of better, either.
 Your flawless Word template might not impress anyone but yourself.